Scare tactics: one person's

 Energy Association's web site at http://www.awea.org/smallwind.html

 Interested in seeing a WV "windmill farm" for yourself?
 Easy!
 Take a trip to Thomas, WV.
 Have lunch at the Purple Fiddle, near the Christmas Shop.
 Visit MountainMade for a huge selection of WV mountain products and crafts while in town (links open in a different window).
 Then drive 5 miles west on Rt.
 219 (toward Parsons), to just where you cross the top of Backbone Mountain, at Sugarlands Road, and there you are.
 THAT'S what a windmill farm looks like.
-Find Thomas on MapQuest.
-Here's the topo map on TopoZone with the red X in the center being the first windmill, closest to the road.
+Find Thomas on Google.
+Here's the Google Map showing where you can park to be just 200' from a windmill.
 Change map base and scale as you wish.
 You can compare this to what a coal-fired power plant looks like by driving one mile toward Davis (from Thomas) on Rt.
 32, then traveling about 15 miles east on Rt.
 93. What you won't see are the tens of thousands of acres of destroyed land from the coal mining required to feed that power plant.
 Enjoy your trip and let me know what you think after your visit.

 Charlie